ffjabbari/news-app/README.md

 ## License

-Free to use project for learning purposes
+Free to use project for learning purposes.1